FIFO jobs are a different kind of career path.

 Camp life is not the same as normal home life.

-You may have limited privacy, shared facilities, basic rooms, strict rules, limited food options, poor internet, and few ways to decompress.
+You may have limited privacy, shared facilities, basic rooms, strict rules, limited food options, weak internet, and few ways to decompress.

 Ask how travel delays are handled and whether you are paid during delays.